User Management⚓︎

 The Kubeflow dashboard exposes a "Manage Contributors" menu item.
 This is a legacy feature and should not be used.
 Contributor management is handled exclusively by administrators in Keycloak.
 Changes made through the UI may be overwritten and can cause inconsistencies with the platform's access control.

 To request access to a workspace, or to have a user added or removed, contact your platform administrator.
-Administrators manage workspace access by assigning Keycloak realm roles as described in the IAM User Management documentation.
+Administrators manage workspace access by assigning Keycloak realm roles (pk:edit:<profile> for edit access, pk:view:<profile> for view access) as described in the IAM User Management documentation.